-Historic Demand and Energy
+➤ Historic Demand and Energy

-The Northwest Power Pool 2014 coincidental summer peak was 66,243 MW.
-The 2014 coincidental summer peak was 98% of the forecast; however, the coincidental peak occurred during cooler than normal temperature conditions.
+The Northwest Power Pool 2015 coincidental summer peak was 62,690 MW.
+The 2015 coincidental summer peak was 92% of the forecast; however, the coincidental peak occurred during cooler than normal temperature conditions.

-Forecasted Demand and Energy
+> Forecasted Demand and Energy

 The economic recession that began in 2007 has had an impact on the Power Pool power usage and future forecasts.
 There has been no noticeable recovery to date.
-The 2015 summer peak forecast for the Power Pool area, as one single entity of 68,000 MW is based on normal weather, reflects the prevailing economic climate (slight improvement), and has a 50% probability of not being exceeded.
+The 2016 summer peak forecast for the Power Pool area, as one single entity of 68,000 MW is based on normal weather, reflects the prevailing economic climate (slight improvement), and has a 50% probability of not being exceeded.

-The Power Pool area has approximately 600 MW of interruptible demand capability and load management, which includes the 200 MW of demand-side management.
-The additional 400 MW are associated with interruptible demand contracts, not associated with demand-side management.
+The Power Pool area has approximately 1,200 MW of interruptible demand capability and load management, which includes the 200 MW of demand-side management.
 In addition, the load forecast incorporates any benefit (load reduction) associated with demand-side resources, not controlled by the individual utilities.
 Some of the entities within the Power Pool area have specific programs to manage peak issues during extreme conditions.
 Normally these programs are used to meet the entities' operating reserve requirements and have no discernable impacts on the projected Power Pool area peak load.